Thomas R. Morgan: Vietnam and additional Staff assignments (1968–1977)

+General officer (1977–1988)

+He received the promotion to brigadier general on March 18, 1977, and assumed duty as Assistant Division Commander, 3rd Marine Division, on Okinawa, Japan from April 1977 to April 1978.

+On June 17, 1978, he was assigned as the assistant chief of staff (C-5) of the Combined Forces Command, Seoul, Korea.
+He served in this capacity until assuming duty as deputy commander, FMF, Pacific, Camp H. M. Smith, Hawaii, in July 1980.

-On May 1, 1981, Morgan was promoted to major general with date of rank of August 1, 1977.
-He was assigned duty as the deputy chief of staff for requirements and programs, Headquarters Marine Corps, on May 26, 1981.
-On June 13, 1985, he was advanced to lieutenant general and assumed the duty as deputy chief of staff for plans, policies and operations.
-He was assigned additional duties as acting chief of staff on November 16, 1985.
+On May 1, 1981, Morgan was promoted to Major General with date of rank of August 1, 1977.
+He was assigned duty as the Deputy Chief of Staff for Requirements and Programs, Headquarters Marine Corps, on May 26, 1981.
+On June 13, 1985, he was advanced to Lieutenant General and assumed the duty as Deputy Chief of Staff for Plans, Policies and Operations.
+He was assigned additional duties as Acting Chief of Staff on November 16, 1985.

-General Morgan was nominated by the president to the grade of general and assignment as Assistant Commandant of the Marine Corps in March 1986.
+Morgan was nominated by the President to the grade of General and assignment as Assistant Commandant of the Marine Corps in March 1986.
 Upon advancement to general on June 1, 1986, he assumed his final assignment.
 He retired on July 1, 1988, after completion of more than 36 years of active service.

+Throughout his career, General Morgan made significant contributions to the Marine Corps, particularly through his leadership in numerous overseas assignments, his impact on aviation operations, and his strategic approach to military planning.
+His service took him to various locations worldwide, including the Western Pacific, Vietnam, Europe, and Korea, where he played a key role in shaping Marine Corps operations and doctrine.